openmc-dev/openmc/docs/source/methods/geometry.rst

 material properties.
 At initialization, a list of neighboring cells is created for each surface in the problem as described in :ref:`neighbor-lists`.
-The algorithm outlined in :ref:`find-cell` is used to find a cell containing the particle except rather than searching all cells in the base universe, only the list of neighboring cells is searched.
+The algorithm outlined in :ref:`find-cell` is used to find a cell containing the particle with one minor modification; rather than searching all cells in the base universe, only the list of neighboring cells is searched.
 If this search is unsuccessful, then a search is done over every cell in the base universe.

 .. _neighbor-lists: